SyndicateClu/ThePentaverateFFL/Constitution.md

 ### Contacting League Officers

+The league officers consist of the commissioner and co-commissioner(s).
 Your league officers are available if you have any questions or are in need of assistance.

 If your question pertains to a feature provided by our [fantasy football hosting provider](https://football.fantasysports.yahoo.com/), please utilize their [support resources](https://io.help.yahoo.com/contact/index?page=contact&locale=en_US&y=PROD_SPORTS_FAN_FOOTUS) before contacting a league officer.

 For league-specific issues, please contact the league commissioner first.
-If the league commissioner is unavailable, contact the co-commissioner.
+If the league commissioner is unavailable, contact the co-commissioner(s).

-If you cannot contact a commissioner or co-commissioner, and your issue is time-sensitive (for instance, if you are requesting a roster modification because you don't have access to the Internet), please use the league message board to make your request.
+If your issue is time-sensitive please post on the the league message board or text both the commissioner and co-commissioner(s) and to make your request.
 In this way, we can verify the time of your request and make your roster change retroactively if necessary.

 ### League Commissioner

 **Rob Myers**

-- Text Message
-  - (240) 252-4895
 - Email
   - rhmyers74@gmail.com
 - Discord
   - SyndicateClu#0146
+- Text Message
+  - (240) 252-4895's
+- Skype
+  - SyndicateClu

 <br>

-### Co-Commissioner
+### Co-Commissioner(s)

 > Pending league votes to ratify this constitution and appoint co-commissioner

-**Name**
+**Ryan Myers**

+- Text Message
+  - (###) ###-####
+- Email
+  - aaaaa@bbbbb.com

+**Regan Myers**

 - Text Message
   - (###) ###-####